 In addition to Pupil Premium, the government is providing funding of £150 million per annum for academic years up to 2020 to improve provision of physical education (PE) and sport in primary schools.

 This funding is provided jointly by the Departments for Education, Health and Culture, Media and Sport.
-Our total funding for the 2015/16 is £8660.

 The funding must be used to improve the quality and breadth of PE and sports provision.
 Please find below our full reports on how we plan to spend this year’s allocation, how the grant has been spent in previous years and the effect of this expenditure on the educational attainment of those pupils for whom the funding was allocated: